 Parenting Time Schedules

 In order to promote relationships with both parents when a marriage ends, the Court has created Parenting Time Schedules.
 Schedules A, B, and C, offer three different options that are intended to fit a variety of families.
 Parties may select one of the Court's Schedules or create their own schedule, subject to Court approval.
-Holiday parenting time is discussed below.

 To combat the negative impact ending a marriage can have on the children, the Court requires parties with children who are filing for divorce, dissolution, annulment, or legal separation to attend an online parenting class.
 Co-Parenting/Divorce Class is a two-hour seminar that educates parents on issues children may face as a result of ending their marriage.
 This class costs $29.99.
 Registration and payment made be done through the Online Parenting Programs website.